Ex-Michigan State Coach Convicted in Case Tied to Nassar

 Kathie Klages, 65, was found guilty of a felony and a misdemeanor in a Lansing courthouse where Nassar was sentenced more than two years ago.
 Klages faces up to four years in prison at her April 15 sentencing.

-She is the second person other than Nassar to be found guilty of charges related to his serial molestation of young women and girls under the guise of medical treatment.
+She is the second person other than Nassar to be convicted of charges related to his serial molestation of young women and girls under the guise of medical treatment.

-Klages resigned in 2017 after she was suspended for defending the since-imprisoned Nassar.
+Klages, of Mason, resigned in 2017 after she was suspended for defending Nassar when the scandal first became public.
 Prosecutors said she lied in 2018 when she told investigators that Boyce and another girl, who were in a campus gymnastics program but not MSU gymnasts, had not reported Nassar’s sexual misconduct to her.

 “I have no recollection of the conversation,” Klages said.
 Later, under cross-examination, she said: “I would think that I would remember something like that.
 I would think I would.”